 We have separate marketing and incentive arrangements with Card Networks that provide us with monetary incentives for processing volume via the respective Card Network.
 The amount of the incentives is determined based on a percentage of the processing volume routed over the Card Network.
 We record these incentives as a reduction of Card Network fees included in costs of revenue.
-Generally, as Customers' processing volumes increase we earn a higher rate of monetary incentives from these arrangements, subject to attaining certain volume tiering thresholds.
+Generally, as Customers' processing volumes increase we earn a higher rate of monetary incentives from these arrangements, subject to attaining certain volume tiering thresholds during a six-month or annual measurement period.
+For certain incentive arrangements with an annual measurement period, the one-year period may not align with our fiscal year.